by Ricky Toledano

 My curiosity led me to research more on what the pilgrimage was all about.
 The answer was easily found with some basic Google snooping, but what was not so easy to decipher was the immediate and alarmingly controversies involving the Sabarimala temple, replete with fiery accusations of immorality, irresponsibility and ignorance that flew off the screen.

 And if you are like any of my many rational friends, I have probably already supplied you with enough information to reinforce your belief that such a pilgrimage is yet another pointless act of religious craziness.
 But I would not be so quick to draw your sharp weapon of logic.
 You might discover it is much blunter than you had imagined, especially if you believe it is pointless to undertake a discipline to curb desire in the pursuit of self-knowledge.
 Besides, if pointless means fruitless, and you believe in an action that produces no result, you had better review your sciences, because there is nothing in the known world of reason and logic indicating that an action has the possibility of producing no result whatsoever.
 An action always produces a result, and all effects have causes, even if undesired, unaccepted or unbeknownst.
-That is the law, and that means that even a prayer produces a result, even if it is just momentary calm for a troubled mind – but under no circumstances are you to believe that peace of mind is the utmost result of prayer.
-The results of our actions are not ours to choose; they are delivered to us, according to an Order we do not control.
+That is the law, and that means that even a prayer produces a result, even if it is nothing more than momentary calm for a troubled mind – but under no circumstances are you to believe that peace of mind is the utmost result of prayer.
+The results of our actions are not ours to choose; they are not defined by us; they are delivered to us, according to an Order we do not control.

 Take my return to Hampi: an unseen collaboration had occurred to fulfill my desire to repeat the voyage, and it was precisely that Order that did not block my path with catastrophes both monumental and minute.
-Yet it might be that there were other ones unbeknownst to me that did occur in order to deliver me to that hilltop again, to say nothing of the infinite successes of the weather and the people behind planes, trains, autos, governments and the intersecting stories of many people and their parents before them, interconnecting in an unimaginable web – an Order – of which each and every one of us is indivisibly a part.
+Yet it might be that there were other ones unbeknownst to me that did occur in order to deliver me to that hilltop again, to say nothing of the infinite successes of the weather and the people behind planes, trains, autos, governments and the intersecting stories of many people and their ancestors, interconnecting in an unimaginable web – an Order – of which each and every one of us is indivisibly a part.
 That is why even when we carefully choose our actions to fulfill our desires, we shall never be the sole and exclusive authors of our success or failures, much less decide upon the results of our actions.
-It is by recognizing this Universe that comes to our aid where the very basis of humility and maturity lies.
-That is why an action like prayer may indeed be a way of calming the mind when dealing with fear, but it may also be part of a practice of recognizing oneself as part of this Order, which means speaking to Oneself honestly, cultivating a certain vision of indivisibility with all that there is – and that vision shall also have results of its own.
+It is by recognizing this Universe that comes to our aid that the very basis of humility and maturity lies.
+That is why an action like prayer may indeed be a way of calming the mind when dealing with fear, but it may also be part of a practice of recognizing oneself as part of this Order, which means speaking to Oneself honestly, cultivating a vision of indivisibility with all that there is – and that vision may also have profound results of its own.

 How I envied them!

 That is why beholding the makarajyothi, the ‘miraculous’ lights arising from the hilltop exactly at the time the stars of Sagittarius begin their northward ascent, would be taken for no more than the symbolism found in any ritual.
-The fact that the lights are indeed man-made – bereft of miracles in what many have called a ‘fraud’ – would make no difference: I should think that the result of my effort would be measured by the devotion to my mission of maturity in life, in having dedicated myself for one month of accepting that I am limited to choosing my actions, but not their results, which are delivered by an Order I do not control, of which I am indivisibly a part.
+The fact that the lights are indeed man-made – bereft of miracles in what many have called a ‘fraud’ – would make no difference: I should think that the result of my effort would be measured by the devotion to my mission of maturity in life, in having dedicated myself for one month of accepting that I am limited to choosing my actions, but not their results, which are delivered by an Order I do not control, an order of which I am indivisibly a part.

 It was sitting upon that temple hilltop after Hanuman puja, looking across that green river valley filled with boulders in a golden sunset, where I contemplated this difference, as well as how very difficult it is to discipline the mind to cultivate the vision that is faith.
 Returning to the village where we stayed by nightfall, I was reminded once again about this challenge and the directions in which belief can go when a friend steered clear of walking near a peepal tree at our inn, doing so with exaggerated precaution.
 As a superstitious person, he greatly feared the tree of ghosts at night and I had already seen him hang a charm of a lemon and seven green chilis by the door of our quarters – an offering to alakshmi, unluckiness, so that its sourness and bitterness stays outside and do not enter.
 The boys teased his superstitiousness remorselessly.